marten-seemann/draft-seemann-quic-stream-groups/draft-seemann-quic-stream-groups.md

 TODO: define which of these parameters need to be remembered for 0-RTT

-# Limiting the Number of STreams
+# Limiting the Number of Streams

 QUIC ({{!RFC9000}}) identifies a stream by one number, its stream ID.
 When using this extension, a stream is identified by the tuple of the stream group